Skip to main content

 What still varies even after you pick the right one

-Even when apostille is the right route, the steps before MEA differ by document type.
+Even when apostille is enough as the final India-side step, the steps before MEA differ by document type.
 Educational documents often need HRD attestation from the state where the university sits.
 Personal documents like marriage certificates and Single Status affidavits often go through SDM.
 Commercial documents go through Chamber of Commerce.

-For GCC destinations, Saudi, Bahrain, and Oman now sit on the apostille route.
+For GCC destinations, Saudi, Bahrain, and Oman now take apostille.
 UAE, Qatar, and Kuwait still ask for embassy attestation.
-Saudi healthcare and engineering files also have separate Saudi-side steps like Mosaddaqa, QVP, and SCFHS DataFlow.
+Saudi healthcare and engineering applications also have separate Saudi-side steps like Mosaddaqa, QVP, and SCFHS DataFlow.
 Those are not apostille.
 Anyone telling you "MEA apostille is the end of the journey for Saudi" is leaving out the Saudi-side licensing layers.

 The mistakes that cost weeks